 - Relevant activity limitations and or impaired mobility

-The team at Crossroads Hospice & Palliative Care provides an added level of support for cardiac patients and their families in managing CHF and other heart disease symptoms.
-Our team is available to answer questions and provide support 24 hours a day to help control patient symptoms at home, avoiding late night visits to the emergency room and avoidable hospital admissions.
+Crossroads Hospice & Palliative Care an additional level of support and care for our CHF and heart disease.
+Our team is available both to the patient and their families to answer questions, as well as provide support 24 hours a day to help manage the patient’s symptoms.
+This will help them in avoiding late night visits to the emergency room and unnecessary hospital admissions.

 For primary care physicians.

 We are your partners in supporting your end-stage CHF patient.
 Whenever you or your patient needs us, we are here 24/7 to admit new patients and respond to worsening heart disease symptoms.
 The experts of Crossroads Hospice & Palliative Care will help to facilitate an easy transition into our care, and in managing the pain of the patient.